 To help users to learn about more advanced features, create dedicated training spaces where they can easily find detailed tutorials and how-to guides, so they can learn at their own pace.

 Before the launch day, it is important to establish the types of content and promotional material that resonate well with your employees.
 For that, you can perform a content audit that will be the basis firstly for your communication campaign, and later on, for your digital workplace content plan.
 The objective of the promotional campaign is to build awareness and create anticipation and buzz around the project.
-You also want the campaign to be informative and educational, communicating its value to your employees through ‘sneak peek’ posts or short tutorial videos.
+You also want the campaign to be informative and educational, communicating its value to your employees through ‘sneak peek’ posts or short tutorial videos and check the efficiency with a campaign management software.

 There are plenty of digital workplace launch ideas, including webinars, launch videos, blog posts, giveaways, and welcome packages.
 Yet the fundamentals don’t change.
 The objective on the first day is to create a positive and enjoyable experience to increase the likelihood of users exploring the platform and coming back for more.